 2017 - GFA-supported workers organize 1,245 medical camps.

-The goal of Gospel for Asia focuses on the formation of missionaries native to the nation the missionary is serving, with special emphasis on Asia.
+The goal of GFA World focuses on the formation of missionaries native to the nation the missionary is serving, with special emphasis on Asia.
 The organization has defined its primary mission field as being those people that live in the 10/40 Window, a rectangular region extending from west Africa to east Asia and between 10 and 40 degrees north longitude.
-By concentrating on this region GFA ministers to a dense population of largely poor communities that have had limited or no exposure to the Christian faith.
+By concentrating on this region GFA World ministers to a dense population of largely poor communities that have had limited or no exposure to the Christian faith.